snowplow-incubator/snowplow-micro-examples/README.md

 ```
     cy.eventsWithParams(
         {
-            "e": "se",
+            "event": "struct",
-            "se_ca": "Media",
+            "se_category": "Media",
-            "se_ac": "Play video",
+            "se_action": "Play video",
-            "se_la": "Surfing"
+            "se_label": "Surfing"
         }, 3 );
 ```
-This command accepts as first argument an object with parameter-value pairs.
-You can see all available parameters in the [Snowplow Tracker Protocol](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol).
+This command accepts as first argument an object with the expected event's field-value pairs.
+You can read about all the fields in Snowplow docs [here](https://docs.snowplowanalytics.com/docs/understanding-your-pipeline/canonical-event/).
 This command is particularly useful when checking on [structured events](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker-v2.13#custom-structured-events).

 #### .eventsWithSchema